 How much debt is the UK in?

-With the UK finding its feet after the financial crash of 2007/08, many people are looking at consolidating their debt – whether though secured loans, balance transfer credit cards or remortgaging – and lowering the interest they’re paying.
-We explore how much debt the UK is in – both as a country and as individuals.
-Are we out of our depth or are we staying above water?
+With the UK finding its feet after the financial crash of 2007/08, many people are looking at consolidating their debt, whether through secured loans, balance transfer credit cards or remortgaging – and lowering the interest they’re paying.
+We explore how much debt the UK is in, both as a country and as individuals.
+Is the UK out of its depth or staying above water?

 How much debt is the UK in?

-- 350 people are declared bankrupt every day in the UK
+- 336 people are declared bankrupt every day in the UK (July to September 2019)

-- This is equal to 83.1% of Gross Domestic Product (GDP)
+- This is equal to 80.8% of gross domestic product (GDP)

 Personal debt statistics